samplchallenges/SAMPL8/README.md

 - Host-guest challenge files for the GDCC challenge.
 - [Host-guest participation instructions](https://github.com/samplchallenges/SAMPL8/blob/master//host_guest_instructions.md) with information on the submissions format, etc. Submission templates are available in the the subdirectories for individual host-guest systems.
 - Introductory details on the GSK physical properties challenge.
+- GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format.
+Enumerated microstates of each molecule will be added at a later time.

 ## What's coming